First, use a screwdriver to remove all the screws that secure the bottom cover, and then remove the bottom cover.

 In CrystalDiskMark, the measured continuous read and write speeds were 2312 MB/s and 1551 MB/s, and the random read and write speeds were 29.84 MB/s and 100.4 MB/s.

-I unfortunately spilled a mug of coffee over my Acer Swift laptop and it stopped working.
-I disassembled it and dried out all the parts. on reassembly I find my self with a metal bracket No. 4 and I cannot figure out where it goes.
-The laptop is however powering up and running. can you help with this.
+Unfortunately, I spilled a mug of coffee on my Acer Swift laptop, and it stopped working.
+I disassembled it and dried out all the parts.
+On reassembly, I found myself with metal bracket No. 4, and I could not figure out where it went.
+The laptop is powering up and running.
+Can you help with this?

 The tutorial is excellent.